jaredhared/phbackup/README.md

 > Why PHP?

 I just know it better, it was the best way to write this in just one day.
-Also, it is handy when it comes to write web interfaces
+Also, it is handy when it comes to write web interfaces.

 > Why there is no authorization?